telerik/blazor-docs/getting-started/vs-code-integration/convert-project-wizard.md

 1. The conversion process will start

 1. The following notification will appear in the bottom right corner of the VS Code to indicate that the conversion has successfully passed.

 ![Success Notification](images/successfully-converted-example.png)

-  * If the Telerik components are already enabled in the project you will see the following notification:
+If the Telerik components are already enabled in the project you will see the following notification:

 ![Already converted project Notification](images/already-converted-example.png)

-1. You now have enabled the Progress&reg; Telerik&reg; UI for Blazor components in your Blazor app!
+>tip You now have enabled the Progress&reg; Telerik&reg; UI for Blazor components in your Blazor app!

 ## Troubleshooting